SYNOD MISSION FUND

 This guidance is in addition to the criteria for making grants, given in the Guidance Notes; applications that do not meet the published criteria are not eligible for Mission Fund grants.

 A local church investigating a proposal should consult with synod advisors as early as possible to receive advice and support.
-Where there is a local Mission Enabler they should be consulted, alternatively the local Pastoral Consultant should be approached.
+This would normally be the local Mission Enabler but for some projects the local Pastoral Consultant could be approached.
 Where property alterations are an integral part of the mission project, the Property Officer or Property Networker should be consulted; this is especially important if the building is listed.

-The local church should draw up or revise its Pastorate Profile and complete the Mission Fund form, which must include a reference from a Mission Enabler (or the Pastoral Consultant if there is no Mission Enabler in post).
-These should then be submitted with a copy of the church’s accounts and any supporting papers to the synod office before the twice-yearly deadline (as notified on the Synod web site).
-These will be considered by the Panel who may if necessary arrange on-site visits to clarify their understanding of the scheme.
-The panel may invite any of the advisers to comment on the proposal.
+The local church should draw up or revise its Pastorate Profile and complete the Mission Fund form, which must include a reference from a Mission Enabler.
+These should then be submitted with a copy of the church’s most recent accounts and any supporting papers to the synod office before the twice-yearly deadline (as notified on the Synod web site).
+These will be considered by the Panel who will invite representatives of the pastorate to the Panel meeting to put forward their proposal and answer questions.
+In some cases the Panel may arrange on-site visits to clarify their understanding of the scheme.
+The Panel may also invite the advisers to comment on the proposal.
 They will then decide on the schemes presented to them and advise all applicants of the results.
 Sometimes this will be rejection or deferral.
-Approval may be dependent on the obtaining of other grants or fund raising being completed.
+Approval may be dependent on obtaining other grants or fund raising being completed.

 Payment will be made immediately or at the time requested by the applicant.
 For building projects, the applicant must submit copies of invoices to the Synod Office before payment can be made.

 A report on the project must be submitted on completion.
-Where a project extends over two or three year, a report on each year’s work, together with accounts and budget must be submitted to allow the Panel to agree the following year’s funding.
+Where a project extends over two or three years, a report on each year’s work, together with accounts and budget, must be submitted to allow the Panel to agree the following year’s funding.